Moremar/tuto-angular/README.txt

    <p [ngStyle]="{backgroundColor: getColor()}"> XXX </p>

 - Dynamic classes: ngClass
-  Take a dict of string/boolean, to decide if each class is assiciated to the tag.
+  Take a dict of string/boolean, to decide if each class is associated to the tag.
    <p [ngClass]="{online: isOnline()}"> XXX </p>